sbeven/FBLA-Game/README.md

 ## Installation
 Double click on the program to download and play the game

 ## Controls
+* [Mouse] Manipulate UI Elements
 * [A] or [Left Arrow Key] Move Left
 * [D] or [Right Arrow Key] Move Right
 * [W] or [Up Arrow Key] or [Spacebar] Jump
-* [Timed orange bar = full] Double Jump
+* * Double Jump is Active when Orange Bar is Filled
-* [Mouse] Manipulate non-game scenes

 ## Stages
 4 stages:
-1. Collect coins for a your local chapter - Service
+1. Service: collect coins to donate to the March of Dimes at the chapter level
-2. Take a quiz on the BAA program for the regional competition - Education
+2. Education: Take a quiz on the BAA program for the regional competition
-3. Recruit members for your state's chapters - Progress
+3. Progress: Recruit members for your state chapters
 4. Use all skills acquired from the BAA program to collect BAA awards at the national competition

 ## Softwares Used
 * [Unity: Version 2019.2.12f1] (https://unity.com) - Game Engine
 * [Visual Studio] (https://visualstudio.microsoft.com) - Programming Software

 ## Libraries Used
 * Sunnyland
 * Simple Health Bar
 * Textmesh Pro
 * Zero Rare

 ## Music Used
-* "Celebration" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​
+* **"Celebration"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​

-* "Digital Lemonade" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​
+* **"Digital Lemonade"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​

-* "Cheery Monday" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License​
+* **"Cheery Monday"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License​

-* "Deuces" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​
+* **"Deuces"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​

-* "Fun in a Bottle" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​
+* **"Fun in a Bottle"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​

-* "Getting it Done" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License​
+* **"Getting it Done"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License​

-* "Loopster" by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​
+* **"Loopster"** by Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License ​

 ## Creators
-* Allen Chen (UI Elements)
+* Allen Chen (Programmer for UI Elements)
 * Sai Sakhamuri (Level Designer)
-* Steven Zhang (Game Elements)
+* Steven Zhang (Programmer for Game Elements)